What Is an Arbitration Agreement?

 Another modification to think about is putting standard legal damages on the table.
 Arbitration comes with its own customary remedies and awards.
 Workers may not realize that they cannot seek punitive damages and damages for emotional distress.
 Finally, employees may want to retain their right to an attorney.

 Employees must understand that signing an arbitration agreement does not mean that they can never take their company to court.
-Workers who experience racism in the workplace still have the right to take their complaint to the federal Equal Employment Opportunity Commission.
+Workers who experience racism in the workplace still have the right to take their complaints to the federal Equal Employment Opportunity Commission.
 After investigating the matter, the EEOC may sue the company on the wronged employee’s behalf.
 Arbitration agreements are only between employer and employee.
 This means that a state or federal agency can step in and sue the employer on the employee’s behalf.

 Work With an Experienced Local Lawyer

 Are you an employee who wants to know if an arbitration agreement serves as more of a disadvantage than an asset?
 Perhaps you are an employer who wants to double-check whether the agreement you wish to include on an employment contract or employee handbook is fair for you and new hires.
 Either way, an experienced and reputable legal professional can be of great help.
-Submit a request online or call us today at (866) 345-6784 to get in touch with an experienced lawyer in your area!

 We've connected over FIVE MILLION requests since 2001